slowernews/wisdom-tldr/chapters/chapter_appendix.md

 _meaning_ I quickly realized that I had to find another way to derive meaning from my life than working or productivity.
 When I’m out in the world, I rent my car on turo and my homes on airbnb.
 I travel hack to cover the flights.
 Promote Airbnb for travel credits.

 That’s why I wanted to speak to Fred.
 Not because he wrote “The Soup” episode of Seinfeld.
 But because he’s still doing what he loves to do.
 And what he loves to do is constantly changing.

-Men are living their whole lives in pursuit of some arbitrary goal that somehow gives them permission to live their lives, love themselves, and enjoy their time on this planet.
-And frankly, it’s complete bullshit!
-Life happens in the now.
-Money is nothing more than a magnifying glass.
-Money simply makes you more of what you already are.
-They start by focusing on their goals instead of themselves.
-They are more than willing to hustle and grind on their business for hours on end, but spending an hour in the gym?
-Not a chance!

 But you're choosing to be uninformed.
 I'm not choosing ignorance.
 I'm choosing to not watch wrestling.